PelleLille/hsl-docs/mailfrom.rst

   .. note::

   	This function changes the sender for all recipients.
-To change sender per recipient use :func:`~predelivery.SetSender` in the :doc:`Pre-delivery <predelivery>` context.
+To change sender per recipient change the sender in the :doc:`EOD <eod>` context when queuing a recipient.

 .. function:: Reject([reason, [options]])